Ian Chambers Research Group

 We study the control of pluripotent stem cell identity, focussing on three strands: (i) how transcription factors (TFs) interact with partner proteins and chromatin to direct efficient self-renewal, (ii) how changes in TF interactions drive commitment to differentiate, (iii) how the pluripotency TF network is reconfigured to enable entry to the germline.

-Recent News about the Chambers Lab
+Recent news about the Chambers Lab

 FEBS Letters rewards Chambers lab for outstanding paper of 2021